rustamovilyos/PdfToMp3/README.txt

+if code don't work please check, on your device installed java

-If your are using Ubuntu 20.01 (and 18.04) like me, the solution is to Install Oracle JDK 17.
+If yor are using Ubuntu 20.01 (and 18.04) like me, the solution is to Install Oracle JDK 17.
 Do the following:

 sudo add-apt-repository ppa:linuxuprising/java
 sudo apt update